nimiq/developer-center/learn/protocol/equivocation-proofs.md

 The offending validator address, two macro headers from the same round and the respective signatures are enough to prove the malicious behavior.

-### Double vote
+### Double vote proofs

-Validators are expected to vote block or “none” for a single Tendermint proposal per round and step.
+Validators are expected to vote block or _nil_ for a single Tendermint proposal per round and step.
 Voting for different proposals at the same block height, round, and step is considered a double vote, disrupting Tendermint's voting principle.
 The double vote proof is used to identify and penalize validators for their misbehavior.

 ```rust
 pub struct DoubleVoteProof {